dertinfo/dertinfo-mono/apps/dert-functions/README.md

 az deployment group create --resource-group di-rg-imageresizev4-[env] --template-file deploy.bicep --parameters @deploy-params-[env].json
 ```

-There are 2 bicep files at this time that are manually deployed and need to be deployed in this order:
+There are 2 bicep files that can be manually deployed and need to be deployed in this order:

 - deploy.bicep - the main function app and service plan, alerting and other items
+- You must then deploy the code so that the endpoints for event grid are available.
 - comms.bicep - this is the setup of event grid against a storage account that contains the images.

 ## Running The Project